NHSDigital/eps-devcontainers/README.md

 For each pull request, and merge to main, images are built and scanned using trivy, but the images are not pushed to github container registry
 Docker images are built for each pull request, and on merges to main.
 Docker images are built for amd64 and arm64 architecture, and a combined manifest is created and pushed as part of the build.
+Images are also created with user vscode mapped to user id 1001 so they can be used by github actions.

 The base image is built first, and then language images, and finally project images.